ThomasFeher/armadillo/README.txt

   Alternatively, you can use the "include" folder directly.

 * Step 2:
   Modify "include/armadillo_bits/config.hpp" to indicate which libraries are currently available on your system.
-  For example, if you have LAPACK and BLAS (or OpenBLAS) present, uncomment the following lines:
+For example, if you have LAPACK, BLAS (or OpenBLAS) and ARPACK present, uncomment the following lines:

   #define ARMA_USE_LAPACK
   #define ARMA_USE_BLAS
+  #define ARMA_USE_ARPACK

+  If you're not going to use sparse matrices, don't worry about ARPACK.

 * Step 3:
-  If you have LAPACK and/or BLAS present, configure your compiler to link with these libraries.
+  If you have LAPACK and BLAS present, configure your compiler to link with these libraries.

   If using Linux, link using -llapack -lblas